 Define curls with a sponge brush.

-Oh!
-So you thought that well-defined texture was just happenstance?
-Nope!
-Guys are using tools to help create and define the texture they want.
+It’s best to use tools to help create and define the texture you want.
 For this look, use a sponge brush on your hair in a circular motion to define your curls.
-The sponge brush (available at local drugstores and hair supply stores) can help you achieve soft and chunky curls.
+A sponge brush (available at local drugstores and hair supply stores) can help you achieve soft and chunky curls.